 The pointer blocks contain a list of application images to try until one of them is successful.
 If none is successful, the SDM loads the factory image.
-To ensure reliability, the pointer block includes a main and a backup copy in case an update operation fails.
+To ensure reliability, the pointer block includes a main (CPB0) and backup copy (CPB1).
+The decision firmware first uses the CPB0 pointer block.
+If SDM detects content corruption, then it uses CPB1 backup copy.
+You may execute the RSU_STATUS command to identify the CPB0 corruption; in the case of CPB0 corruption, the minor error code of RSU_STATUS displays 0xD010.
+To recover the CPB0 corruption, you may erase the CPB0 and copy the content from CPB1.